denis-ev/VivumLab/README.md

 ## [Contributing](CONTRIBUTING.md)

 An easy and rewarding way to help others get back their data.
-Click the Contributing link for more information.
+Click either [link](CONTRIBUTING.md) for more information.